yvesgurcan/jsdoom/NOTES.md

 # Release Notes

+*v0.2.8 - 2018/08/22

+* Sprite angles

+The engine is now capable of handling different sprite angles when the player looks at enemies.
+However, the enemies always lock in towards the player so you will not get to see these different-angle sprites yet.
+Just a matter of time before I enhance the AI and show the backs and sides of our favorite zombiemen.

 # v0.2.7 - 2018/08/21

 * Walk animations (mirrored frames, mirrored angles, reversed angles, and other fun things)